How to Manage Stress for Aspiring Couples

 The idea is to do anything that can give you relief from the focus on fertility treatment.

 And remember, laughter is one of the best healers.
-See a funny movie, head out to a comedy club, and reread your favourite funny novel.
+See a funny movie, head out to a comedy club, and reread your favorite funny novel.